fymao1205/spatial/README.md

 # Introduction

 This is a repository containing the R code for simulation studies conducted in the project "Spatial Dependence Modeling".
-There are two set of R codes, namely sim1 and sim2, corresponding to each simulations tudy, respectively.
+There are two set of R codes, namely sim1 and sim2, corresponding to each simulations study, respectively.

 ## sim1